 TODAY’S ORGAN MUSIC

-FASHION SHOW Friday 5th September.
+FASHION SHOW Friday this week at 7.30pm in church.
 Tickets are available today from any member of the Stewardship Committee.

 HOSPITAL CHAPLAINCY VOLUNTEERING Fr Ian Dewar, the new chaplain at the RLI, is asking for volunteers to help with the chaplaincy work.
 Please let Fr Stephen know if you would like to know more.